byzer-org/byzer-lang/docs/en/mlsql-stream.md

 and checkpointLocation="/tmp/ckl1";
 ```

-If you want add watermark for table:
+If you want to add watermark for table:

 ```sql
 select ..... as table1;